pablobernabeu/Data-is-present/README.md

 ### Enhanced presentation of open data using reproducible reports and dashboards

-Original data is increasingly accessible thanks to cultural and technological advances.
-On the internet, we can find innumerable data sets from sources such as scientific journals and repositories (e.g., [OSF](https://osf.io)), local and national governments (e.g., [London](https://data.london.gov.uk/), UK [[1](https://www.ukdataservice.ac.uk/), [2](https://data.gov.uk/)]), non-governmental organisations (e.g., [data.world](https://data.world/datasets/ngo)), etc. Often, these data may be presented in novel ways, by creating new tables or plots, or by integrating additional data.
-Free, open-source software has become a great companion for this purpose.

 This open scholarship project offers free workshops and coding meet-ups (hackathons) to learn and practise data presentation, across the UK.
 It was made possible by a [fellowship of the Software Sustainability Institute](https://www.software.ac.uk/programmes-and-events/fellowship-programme) awarded to [Pablo Bernabeu](https://www.software.ac.uk/about/fellows/pablo-bernabeu).

-## Open access data
+## Open data

-Research data is increasingly treated as a [public good](https://www.nature.com/articles/d41586-019-01506-x).
-Academics and non-academic researchers (scientists, governments, NGOs) nowadays share a lot of their data under citation-based licences (e.g., [Creative Commons](https://creativecommons.org/), the UK [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/1/), etc.).
-This allows any analysts to access these raw data, perform the visualisations and analyses they like, and share these.
+Original data is increasingly accessible thanks to cultural and technological advances; in many research areas, data is a [public good](https://www.nature.com/articles/d41586-019-01506-x).
+On the internet, we can find innumerable data sets from sources such as scientific journals and repositories (e.g., [OSF](https://osf.io)), local and national governments (e.g., [London](https://data.london.gov.uk/), UK [[1](https://www.ukdataservice.ac.uk/), [2](https://data.gov.uk/)]), non-governmental organisations (e.g., [data.world](https://data.world/datasets/ngo)), etc. Academics and non-academic researchers (scientists, governments, NGOs) nowadays share a lot of their data under citation-based licences (e.g., [Creative Commons](https://creativecommons.org/), the UK [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/1/), etc.).
+This allows any analysts to access these raw data, create any (additional) visualisations and analyses they like, and share these.

 ## Open source software